sqlalchemy/sqlalchemy/README.dialects.rst

   The other portion invokes SQLAlchemy's pytest plugin::

     from sqlalchemy.dialects import registry

-    registry.register("access", "sqlalchemy_access.pyodbc", "AccessDialect_pyodbc")
+    import pytest

     registry.register("access.pyodbc", "sqlalchemy_access.pyodbc", "AccessDialect_pyodbc")

+    pytest.register_assert_rewrite("sqlalchemy.testing.assertions")

     from sqlalchemy.testing.plugin.pytestplugin import *

-  Where above, the ``registry`` module, introduced in SQLAlchemy 0.8, provides an in-Python means of installing the dialect entrypoints without the use of setuptools, using the ``registry.register()`` function in a way that is similar to the ``entry_points`` directive we placed in our ``setup.py``.
+  Where above, the ``registry`` module, introduced in SQLAlchemy 0.8, provides an in-Python means of installing the dialect entrypoint(s) without the use of setuptools, using the ``registry.register()`` function in a way that is similar to the ``entry_points`` directive we placed in our ``setup.py``.
+  (The ``pytest.register_assert_rewrite`` is there just to suppress a spurious warning from pytest.)

 * requirements.py - The ``requirements.py`` file is where directives
   regarding database and dialect capabilities are set up.